Make the most of your University experience

 Explore your interests and make friends at the University.
 Join societies and sports clubs, take an art class or become a volunteer or student representative.

 Societies are a great way to meet people, develop new skills and gain experience.
-There are over 80 societies you can join through our Students' Union.
+There are 95 societies you can join through our students' union, The SU.

 They are grouped by theme into: